toolbarthomas/harbor/README.md

 It also possible to use the defined Storybook preview head & body snippets within your project.
 Harbor will copy the configuration files from the defined `configDirectory` option within the `StyleguideCompiler` plugin ('./storybook').

-You can also import the actual assets within each storybook story to enable Hot Module Reload during a file change.
+You can also import the actual assets within each storybook story to enable Hot Module Reload.
 Keep in mind that you still need to define the required libraries within Drupal if you don't include assets with the `attach_library` function.

 ```js
 // example.stories.js